Types of UI Menus

 To simplify decision-making, make selected items prominently visible, thereby reducing cognitive load.
 However, it's worth noting that multiselect menus can be challenging to implement effectively on mobile platforms due to space constraints.

-Pro Tip!
-Make sure users have a way to deselect all items if they change their minds.
+Pro Tip: Make sure users have a way to deselect all items if they change their minds.

-By integrating a search function into a lengthy menu, you're essentially streamlining the
+By integrating a search function into a lengthy

 The size of the screen limits the number of